Hanfu: Headwear and hairstyles

-Han dynasty pottery figure showing topknot partially folded into a tail with braid behind the back of the head.
+Han dynasty pottery figure showing topknot were partially braided behind the back of the head.

 On top of the garments, hats (for men) or hairpieces (for women) may be worn.
 One can often tell the profession or social rank of someone by what they wear on their heads.
 The typical types of male headwear are called jin (巾) for soft caps, mao (帽) for stiff hats and guan for formal headdress.
 Officials and academics have a separate set of hats, typically the putou, the wushamao, the si-fang pingding jin (四方平定巾; or simply, fangjin: 方巾) and the Zhuangzi jin (莊子巾).
 A typical hairpiece for women is the hairpin called ji (笄) that appeared since Neolithic time, and there are more elaborate hairpieces.

 In addition, managing hair was also a crucial part of ancient Han people's daily life.
 Commonly, males and females would stop cutting their hair once they reached adulthood.
 This was marked by the Chinese coming of age ceremony Guan Li, usually performed between ages 15 to 20.
-They allowed their hair to grow long naturally until death, including facial hair.
+They allowed their hair to grow long naturally, including facial hair.
 This was due to Confucius' teaching "Shenti fa fu, shou zhu fumu, bu gan huishang, xiaozhi shi ye (身體髮膚，受諸父母，不敢毀傷，孝之始也)" – which can be roughly translated as 'My body, hair and skin are bestowed by my father and mother, I dare not damage any of them, as this is the least I can do to honor and respect my parents'.
 In fact, cutting one's hair off in ancient China was considered a legal punishment called 'Kun (髡)', designed to humiliate criminals, as well as applying a character as a facial tattoo to notify one's criminality, the punishment is referred to as 'Qing (黥)', since regular people wouldn't have tattoos on their skin attributed to the same philosophy.